 Trinity Western Law School

 Three provincial law societies have decided not to accredit Trinity Western University’s proposed law school.
 The law societies object to the Christian university’s community covenant, in which students and faculty agree to abstain from sexual activity outside heterosexual marriage.
-Court challenges have been heard at lower courts and appeal courts in Ontario, Nova Scotia and British Columbia.
-The EFC and Christian Higher Education Canada have intervened in all three provinces.
-The case will be heard by the Supreme Court on Nov.
-30 and Dec.
-1, 2017 after two provincial court of appeal decisions were appealed to the Supreme Court, one in favour and one opposed to accrediting TWU’s law school.
+The Supreme Court will be deliberating on this case for several months after holding hearings Nov.
+30-Dec.
+1, 2017.
+Read more.

 Ktunaxa First Nation